Sambhujeet Baskota

-Sambhujeet Baskota (शम्भूजीत बासकोटा; also spelled Sambhujit) is a Nepali music composer, singer, and lyricist.
+Sambhujeet Baskota (शम्भूजीत बासकोटा; also spelled Sambhujit or Shambhujeet) is a Nepali music composer, singer and lyricist.
 He is considered to be one of the most popular and prolific music composers and singers of Nepali cinema.
-He has composed music in more than 355 Nepali features films, more than 2,000 Nepali modern songs, folk songs, and bhajans (religious songs).
+He has composed music in more than 355 Nepali features films, more than 2,000 Nepali modern songs, folk songs and bhajans (religious songs).
 He currently serves as a member of Vibhushan committee.

-He is recognized as director of first Nepali music video Mayalu Timi Tadha which was released in 1985 and was sang by well-known actor Bhuwan KC.
+He is recognized as director of first Nepali music video Mayalu Timi Tadha which was released in 1985 and was sung by well-known actor Bhuwan KC.
 He also works for an anti-drug program to help children.
 He is one of the singers among 365 artists of Nepal who participated to sing an environmental song titled “Melancholy,” which set a Guinness World Record.
-The song was conceptualized, written, composed, and directed by environmentalist Nipesh Dhaka.
+The song was conceptualized, written, composed and directed by environmentalist Nipesh Dhaka.

 Baskota has two sons and two daughters.
 His son Shauryajeet is also a musical director and composed the music for the film Kusume Rumal 2.
 Baskota's children are closely associated with the film industry.
 His daughter Mela Baskota has appeared as a child artist in many Nepali Feature Films.

 Baskota was also one of four judges on the fourth season of Nepal Idol, a popular singing reality show in Nepal.
 He has also been honored with 8th Fr E.L.
 Watrin Memorial Cultural Award at Survaahini, A Musical Bliss organized by St. Xavier's College.